kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/b/b1/The_floral_cabinet_and_magazine_of_exotic_botany_%281840%29_%2814798644443%29.jpg)

 Botanist and gardener, John Tradescant the Younger was born at Meopham and educated at the King’s School, Canterbury.
+Hannah researched his connections with Kent for this article.

 ## John Wallis